dstackai/dstack/docker/server/README.md

 ## Persist state

 By default, `dstack` stores its state in `~/.dstack/server/data` using SQLite.
+The limitation of this setup is that there can only be one replica of the `dstack` server.
-To use a database, set the `DSTACK_DATABASE_URL` environment variable (see below).
+You can also use an external Postgres database by setting the `DSTACK_DATABASE_URL` environment variable.
+The Postgres setup supports multiple server replicas.

 ### Replicate SQLite state via Litestream

-If not using `DSTACK_DATABASE_URL`, you can still replicate the state to cloud object storage using Litestream.
-To do this, you need to set the following environment variables.
+If you're using SQLite, you can still replicate the server state to cloud object storage using Litestream.
+This will provide you with real-time backups and allow to persist state across deployments.
+To enable Litestream replication, set the following environment variables:

 - `LITESTREAM_REPLICA_URL` - The url of the cloud object storage.
   Examples: `s3://<bucket-name>/<path>`, `gcs://<bucket-name>/<path>`, `abs://<storage-account>@<container-name>/<path>`, etc.

+You also need to configure cloud storage credentials.

 #### AWS S3